ViperX7/CTF_Writeups/README.md

 # CTF_Writeups
-This repo contains codes and sollutions for ctf challenges that i solved
+This repo contains codes and solutions for ctf challenges that i solved